Sequential Choices, Option Values, and the Returns to Education: Model

-We follow individuals over most of their working life from young adulthood at age $15$ to the final period $T$ at age $58$.
-The decision period $t = 15, \dots, 58$ is a school year.
+The decision period $t = 15, \dots, 50$ is a school year.
 Each period individuals observe the state of their choice environment $s_t$ and decide to take action $a_t \in \mathcal{A}$.
-Individuals can decide whether to work ($a_t = W$), to attend an academic $(a_t = A)$ or a vocational $(a_t = V)$ schooling track, or to stay at home $(a_t = H)$.
+Individuals can decide whether to work in the private sector ($a_t = PR$), to work in the public sector ($a_t = PU$), to work as self-employed ($a_t = S$), to attend an academic $(a_t = A)$ or a vocational $(a_t = V)$ schooling track, or to stay at home $(a_t = H)$.
 The decision has two consequences: an individual receives an immediate utility $u(s_t, a_t)$ and the environment is updated to a new state $s_{t + 1}$.
 The transition from $s_t$ to $s_{t + 1}$ is affected by the action but remains partly uncertain.
 Individuals are forward-looking.
 Thus, they do not simply choose the alternative with the highest immediate utility.
 Instead, they take the future consequences of their current action into account.\\

 A policy $\pi =(d_1, \hdots, d_T)$ provides the individual with instructions for choosing an action in any possible future state.
 It is a sequence of decision rules $d_t$ that specify the planned action at a particular time $t$ for any possible state $s_t$.
 The implementation of a policy generates a sequence of utilities that depends on the transition probability distribution $p(s_t, a_t)$ for the evolution of state $s_t$ to $s_{t + 1}$ induced by the model.
 To fix ideas, Figure \ref{Timing} illustrates the timing of events in the model for two generic periods.
 At the beginning of period $t$, an individual fully learns about each alternative's immediate utility, chooses one of the alternatives, and receives its immediate utility.
 Then, the state evolves from $s_t$ to $s_{t + 1}$ and the process is repeated in $t + 1$. \\